 A new study reports that compared to those who abstain, coffee drinkers fare better after a diagnosis of breast cancer.

 Surprisingly, coffee worked well whether the breast cancer was hormone-sensitive or not.

 For those on tamoxifen, the good news continues: compared to taking tamoxifen alone, adding coffee-drinking to tamoxifen cut the risk for breast cancer events in half.

-The researchers went on to show that in test tube studies, certain extracts from coffee decreased the sensitivity of breast cancer cells to estrogen and insulin.
-This slowed or stopped unhealthy cell growth, and encouraged breast cancer cells to die off.
+The researchers went on to show that in test tubes, certain extracts from coffee decreased the sensitivity of breast cancer cells to estrogen and insulin.
+This slowed or stopped unhealthy cell growth, and encouraged more breast cancer cells to die.

 For all its goodness, coffee isn’t for everyone.
-If java gives you the jitters, avoid it.
-And drinking coffee late in the day can lead to insomnia for many.
+If java just gives you the jitters, avoid it.
 But if you’re like me, that morning mug adds a bit of joy to the day.
-In that case, drink to your health.
-Without a bit of guilt.
+In that case, drink up without guilt.

 1. Ann H. Rosendahl, Claire M. Perks, Li Zeng, Andrea Markkula, Maria Simonsson, Carsten Rose, Christian Ingvar, Jeff M.P.
 Holly and Helena Jernström.
 Caffeine and Caffeic Acid Inhibit Growth and Modify Estrogen Receptor and Insulin-like Growth Factor I Receptor Levels in Human Breast Cancer.
 Clin Cancer Res April 15 2015 (21) (8) 1877-1887; DOI: 10.1158/1078-0432.CCR-14-1748.
 Published April 2015